Get Expert Pet Advice Straight to Your Inbox

 • Calcium Oxalate: Present in kale, this compound can contribute to the formation of kidney and bladder stones in predisposed dogs.

-How Much Kale Can Dogs Eat?
+How Much Kale Can a Dog Eat by Size?

 Given that it is a more complicated snack option for dogs, when incorporating kale into your dog's diet, it's crucial to adhere to size-appropriate serving guidelines to ensure their safety and well-being.
 The amount of kale your pup can consume depends largely on their size and overall individual health.
 Below is a general guideline on how much kale dogs of different sizes can likely eat.
 However, it's important to remember that these are just starting points, and individual tolerance can vary.
 It is very important to consult a veterinarian before offering any amount of kale to your pup given the risks associated with it.